Hydrant Flushing Facts & Frequently Asked Questions

 Why do we perform hydrant flushing?

-Hydrant flushing is a controlled procedure that is important to the general maintenance of Keyport’s water distribution system.
-Regular inspection and testing of fire hydrants, and flushing the hydrants is required for compliance with the New Jersey Water Quality Accountability Act and ensures adequate water flow is available to fire fighters, residents and businesses.
+Hydrant flushing is important to the general maintenance of Keyport’s water distribution system.
+Regular inspection and testing of fire hydrants, and flushing the hydrants is required for compliance with the New Jersey Water Quality Accountability Act and ensures adequate water flow is available to residents, businesses, and firefighters.
 It also helps maintain water quality by clearing iron and other mineral deposits from the water distribution mains.
-Hydrant flushing helps ensure water quality and helps reduce random periods of rusty water during high demand for water, such as a major firefighting effort or high usage during a sustained drought.
+Hydrant flushing helps ensure water quality and reduces the occurrence of rusty water during periods of high water demand, such as a major firefighting effort or high usage during a sustained drought.

 Why is my water rust colored from the hydrant flushing?